One of the most visited article on this blog is 10 things every bride needs to know before her wedding night.”

 My sweet husband has benefited greatly from my heavenly preparation, the same way I have benefited greatly from his preparation.

 Truly God is in the business of making us like Himself.
 His plans for our lives are so much higher than marriage, they are eternal.

 Saying or thinking “I am still single because I am still not worthy of marriage” is missing the point of our existence.

 There’s One who orders the seasons of our lives, One who has a purpose for our lives, whether we are single or married.

 You are loved.
 You are complete in God.

 Yes, He’s still working in you (He’s working in all of us).
 But that’s to make you like Himself.
 Not marriage-worthy.

 I hope you get my heart in this.
 The goal is higher – it’s heaven bound, not earthly.

 And so I hope you find peace in waiting today.

-Update: Click here to read Thursday post – “Why purity before marriage does not guarantee a perfect sex life in marriage”
+Click here to read Part 2 – “Why purity before marriage does not guarantee a perfect sex life in marriage”